Youth in the United States: Sexuality

 Adolescent sexuality in the United States relates to the sexuality of American adolescents and its place in American society, both in terms of their feelings, behaviors and development and in terms of the response of the government, educators and interested groups.
+There have been several concerns with youth sexuality specially when they are sexually active without the proper care and guidance.
+Teen pregnancy is very common in the United States, but it also has problems with it.
+Teen pregnancy most of the time experience perinatal outcomes.
+These outcomes also appear to have high blood pressure, infection in the uterus, sexually transmitted infections and more.
+Teen pregnancies have a high risk of negative birth outcomes compared with adult individuals.

 Youth rights

 The National Youth Rights Association is the primary youth rights organization in the United States, with local chapters across the country and constant media exposure.
 The organization known as Americans for a Society Free from Age Restrictions is also an important organization.
 The Freechild Project has gained a reputation for interjecting youth rights issues into organizations historically focused on youth development and youth service through their consulting and training activities.
 The Global Youth Action Network engages young people around the world in advocating for youth rights, and Peacefire provides technology-specific support for youth rights activists.

 Choose Responsibility and their successor organization, the Amethyst Initiative, founded by Dr. John McCardell Jr., exist to promote the discussion of the drinking age, specifically.
 Choose Responsibility focuses on promoting a legal drinking age of 18, but includes provisions such as education and licensing.
 The Amethyst Initiative, a collaboration of college presidents and other educators, focuses on discussion and examination of the drinking age, with specific attention paid to the culture of alcohol as it exists on college campuses and the negative impact of the drinking age on alcohol education and responsible drinking.